O2 Academy Birmingham

-On 6 November 2008, it was announced that O had purchased naming rights for all Live Nation's AMG venues, in a £ sponsorship deal, lasting until 2013.

-As a result, in line with O's branding, the venue became the O Academy Birmingham.
+Venue

-In September 2009, the O Academy moved to the site of the former Dome II Nightclub located on Horsefair, Bristol Street.
+The original O_{2} Academy Birmingham was located at Dale End (the venue is now known as Forum Birmingham).
+In September 2009, the O2 Academy moved to the site of the former Dome II Nightclub located on Horsefair, Bristol Street.
 The decision to move to a brand new venue was decided twofold.
 The former venue was unsuitable for the needs of a modern music venue and the building complex it resided in, along with the Oasis Centre above, was scheduled for demolition as part of a project called Martineau Galleries.